fsommers/bureaucrat/README.md

 * Replace the PII data with synthetic data
 * Clone the layout of the existing document
 * Following that layout, generate new documents from the existing document, but based on the synthetically generated data.
-Hence, *clone*: Same form, different data

 For example, suppose the medical intake form above were a real document used at a doctor's office: